Capstone-Projects-2022-Spring/project-pill-io/README.md

       - Enter your last name
       - Enter your preferred Password
       - Enter your Date of Birth
-      - Enter a picture of your face (it will later be used as your Profile Picture and for facial recognition)
+      - Enter a picture of your face (THIS STEP IS REQUIRED & {'.jpg', '.png', '.gif'} FORMATS ONLY)
+          - it will later be used as your Profile Picture and for facial recognition
       - Press the Sign Up Button at the bottom of the form

     Expected Results: